NVIDIA/cuda-python/docs_src/source/module/nvrtc.rst

     Perform compiler optimizations in parallel.
 Split compilation attempts to reduce compile time by enabling the compiler to run certain optimization passes concurrently.
 This option accepts a numerical value that specifies the maximum number of threads the compiler can use.
 One can also allow the compiler to use the maximum threads available on the system by setting --split-compile=0.
 Setting --split-compile=1 will cause this option to be ignored.

+  - ``--fdevice-syntax-only``\  (``-fdevice-syntax-only``\ )

+    Ends device compilation after front-end syntax checking.
+This option does not generate valid device code.

+  - ``--minimal``\  (``-minimal``\ )

+    Omit certain language features to reduce compile time for small programs.
+In particular, the following are omitted:

+    - Texture and surface functions and associated types, e.g., ``cudaTextureObject_t``\ .

+    - CUDA Runtime Functions that are provided by the cudadevrt device code library, typically named with prefix "cuda", e.g., ``cudaMalloc``\ .

+    - Kernel launch from device code.

+    - Types and macros associated with CUDA Runtime and Driver APIs, provided by cuda/tools/cudart/driver_types.h, typically named with prefix "cuda", e.g., ``cudaError_t``\ .